threema-ch/webrtc-build-docker/README.md

 weeks to months.
 It's a big "upfront cost" but it will reduce the duration of the actual build.

+## Custom patches

+You can also provide custom patches.
+Put a `.patch` file inside the `build/patches/` directory, then it should be applied automatically.

+The patch should be created using `git diff` inside the /webrtc/src directory (checkout of the https://chromium.googlesource.com/external/webrtc.git repo):

+    $ git diff > my-changes.patch

 ## License

     The MIT License (MIT)